xapian/xapian-docsprint/index.rst

 also contact us on channel #xapian on irc.freenode.net [`webchat link
 <http://webchat.freenode.net/?channels=%23xapian>`_].

-Assuming you're on Debian or Ubuntu or another Debian-derived distro, you'll need to install either the `python-sphinx` or `python3-sphinx` package in order to be able to generate this documentation from a git checkout.
-Once you've done that, you can generate HTML output with `make html`.
+To be able to generate this documentation from a git checkout, you'll need the `Sphinx documentation tool <http://sphinx-doc.org/>`_.
+If you're using Debian or Ubuntu or another Debian-derived distro, you can get this by installing either the `python-sphinx` or `python3-sphinx` package.
+Once you have Sphinx installed, you can generate HTML output with ``make html`` (for a full list of available formats, see ``make``).